 Before any READ or WRITE commands can be issued to a bank within the SDRAM, a row in that bank must be "opened" (activated).
-This is accomplished via the ACTIVE command. which selects both the bank and the row to be activated.
-A READ or WRITE command may then be issued to that row, subject to the t{RCD} specification. t{RCD} (MIN) should be divided by the clock period and rounded up to the next whole number to determine the earliest clock edge after the ACTIVE command on which a READ or WRITE command can be entered.
-For example, a t{RCD} specification of 20ns with a 125 Mhz clock (8ns period) results in 2.5 clocks, rounded to 3.
+This is accomplished via the ACTIVE command, which selects both the bank and the row to be activated.
+A READ or WRITE command may then be issued to that row, subject to the $t{RCD}$ specification. $t{RCD}$ (MIN) should be divided by the clock period and rounded up to the next whole number to determine the earliest clock edge after the ACTIVE command on which a READ or WRITE command can be entered.
+For example, a $t{\text{RCD}}$ specification of 18ns with a 166MHz clock (6ns period) results in 3 clocks.
 (The same procedure is used to convert other specification limits from time units to clock cycles.)
 A subsequent ACTIVE command to a different row in the same bank can only be issued after the previous active row has been "closed" (precharged).
-The minimum time interval between successive ACTIVE commands to the same bank is defined by t{RC}.
+The minimum time interval between successive ACTIVE commands to the same bank is defined by tRC.
 A subsequent ACTIVE command to another bank can be issued while the first bank is being accessed, which results in a reduction of total row-access overhead.
-The minimum time interval between successive ACTIVE commands to different banks is defined by t{RRD}.
+The minimum time interval between successive ACTIVE commands to different banks is defined by tRRD.